An Action Hero

 An Action Hero is a 2022 Indian Hindi-language action thriller film directed by newcomer Anirudh Iyer and produced by T-Series and Colour Yellow Productions.
-It stars Ayushmann Khurrana and Jaideep Ahlawat.
-In the film, an action star (Khurrana) goes on the run after accidentally killing the brother of a ruthless politician (Ahlawat).
+It stars Ayushmann Khurrana as the titular character with Jaideep Ahlawat, and follows a film star on the run after accidentally killing the brother of a ruthless politician.

 An Action Hero was announced in October 2021, followed by shooting schedules in India and London in the first quarter of 2022.
 It was released on 2 December 2022 to positive reviews from critics, but underperformed at the box office.